equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 ```

 The PID-controller integral effect time constant meant that a peak in the deviation ``e`` will not coincide with the peak
-in ``u''.
+in ``u``.
 The idea of creating an inital estimate withh ``min`` and ``max`` values is that it circumvents the lack
 of knowledge of the dynamics at this early stage of estimaton.

 It has been observed in unit tests that this estimate in some cases is spot on the actual gain, such as when
 the disturbance is a perfect step.

+It seems that the accuracy of this initial estimate may depend on how much the process is close to steady-state for different disturbance values,
+as disturbance step produces far better gain estiamtes than if the disturbance is a steady sinus(so that the system never reaches steady-state.)

 Given the gain an inital UnitModel is created with a rudimentary bias and operating point ``u0``, so that the model can
 be simulated to give an inital ``y_mod(u)``, so that an estimate ``d_est(t)`` can be found.